 claude --model opusplan "redesign the database schema for multi-tenancy"

 Extended thinking gives Claude more time to reason before responding.
-Toggle it with Option+T (macOS) or Alt+T. The /effort command sets reasoning depth: low, medium, high, or max (Opus only).
+Toggle it with Option+T (macOS) or Alt+T. The /effort command sets reasoning depth: low, medium, high, xhigh, or max (session-only).
 Set it per-session with export CLAUDE_CODE_EFFORT_LEVEL=high.
 For prompts where you need maximum reasoning, include the word “ultrathink” — it activates deep reasoning mode regardless of the effort setting.

 The combination of plan mode plus high effort is powerful for complex architectural decisions: